fmselab/ct-competition/index.md

 The competition compares state-of-the-art tools for generating combinatorial test suites with respect to the generation time and test suite size.
 The competition consists of two phases:
 - a **training phase**, in which example benchmarks are given to the tool developers,
 - and an **evaluation** phase, in which all participating ct tools will be executed on benchmark test tasks, and their performances are measured.
-The competition is performed (some days before?) and presented during the IWCT workshop
+The competition is performed (some days before?) and presented during the IWCT workshop.

 ### Tools evaluation